mykolav/unitycontainer-param-autofactory/README.md

 ```

 This extension takes it one step further.
 It automatically uses parameter overrides when
-- it sees a dependency of `Func<IDependencyOfDependency, IDependency>`
+- it sees a dependency of the form `Func<IDependencyOfDependency, IDependency>`
 - and the concrete class implementing `IDependency` needs a parameter of type `IDependencyOfDependency`.

 This only kicks in if `Func<IDependencyOfDependency, IDependency>` is not explicitely registered.